f3mboy-phoenix/skyblkone/sbz_progression/quests/Pipeworks_and_fluid_transport.md

 # Questline: Fluid Transport

-This questline is all about transporting fluids.
+This questline about transporting fluids.

 ## Fluid Pipes

 ### Text

-A fluid pipe is like a tube, but with fluids.
+A fluid pipe is like a (insta)tube, but with fluids.
 They move fluids around, just like how tubes move items around.

 ### Meta